 During its investigation, the EEOC found that the women reported the offensive behavior several times, but management failed to respond quickly.
 Wells Fargo agreed to pay $290,000 to the four bank tellers as settlement.

 10. Oncale v.
 Sundowner Offshore Services Inc.

 The last case on this list laid the groundwork for same sex harassment cases to go to trial, and itself went all the way to the United States Supreme Court in 1997.

 The case involved Joseph Oncale, a roustabout on an offshore oil platform in the Gulf of Mexico.
 Oncale accused his male co-workers, who were reportedly heterosexual, of harassing and taunting him repeatedly.
 In one incident, Oncale claimed while he and the other employees were showering, he was grabbed by his coworkers, who forced a bar of soap between his buttocks.
 Oncale also claimed to have been threatened with rape.

 Oncale quit his job, and eventually sued.
 After a lower court tossed the case because it was a same-sex incident, the US Supreme course heard the case and decided the gender of the victim was irrelevant under the civil rights act.

 “Nothing in [this law] necessarily bars a claim of discrimination because of sex merely because the plaintiff and the defendant are of the same sex,” Justice Antonin Scalia wrote on behalf of the court.

 The above 10 examples are crazy stories from a factual standpoint.
 If you want to read about some enormous California sexual harassment verdicts, click here.
 If you want to learn more about wrongful termination, click here.
-If you want to learn more about other types of harassment, view our main harassment page here.
+If you want to learn more about other types of harassment, view our main hostile work environment & harassment page here.
 If you’re looking for a personal injury attorney, this guy is pretty good.
 Finally, if you just want to speak with an employment lawyer, visit our homepage.